biurad/php-di/README.md

 }
 ```

 Rade Di has service provider support, which allows the container to be extensible and reuseable.
-With Rade DI, your project do not need so to depend on PSR-11 container so must.
-Just create a service provider for your project, and you done.
+With Rade DI, your project do not need so to depend on PSR-11 container so much.
+Using service providers in your project, saves you alot.

 ```php
 use Rade\DI\Container;